GistNoesis/Wisteria/README.md

 ## Installation :
+(optionnal but recommended if learning) Download the noise and place it in the specified folder (see the README there for more info).

 One virtual env for learning.
 (Install the needed pip dependencies listed in the file, depending on your machine choose either tensorflow or tensorflow-gpu)